ademhoxha/mongodb-repository/README.md

 ```
 This is possible because the repository is created on the fly only when the CRUD operation is invoked (see [Prototype Connection Strategy](#Prototype-Connection-Strategy) and [Singleton Connection Strategy)](#Singleton-Connection-Strategy).

-If you want to use anotherrepository created on the fly with the same schemaName you do not have to load again the model.
+If you want to use another repository created on the fly with the same schemaName you do not have to load again the model.

 You must do it only if you want to ovverride that model or want to add a new one.
 ```javascript